opnfv/vswitchperf/docs/testing/user/configguide/trafficgen.rst

 ----

 VSPERF can use both IxNetwork and IxExplorer TCL servers to control Ixia chassis.
-However usage of IxNetwork TCL server is a preferred option.
-Following sections will describe installation and configuration of IxNetwork components used by VSPERF.
+However, usage of IxNetwork TCL server is a preferred option.
+The following sections will describe installation and configuration of IxNetwork components used by VSPERF.

 Installation